-(q) Equity accounted investments
+q.
+Equity accounted investments

 A jointly controlled entity is a joint venture that involves the establishment of a corporation, partnership or other entity in which each venturer has an interest.
 A contractual arrangement between the venturers establishes joint control over the economic activity of the entity.
 Associates are those entities over which the Group has significant influence, but not control.
 Jointly controlled entities and associates, and investments in those entities, are referred to as "equity accounted investments".
 Equity accounted investments are accounted for in the parent's financial statements using the cost method and in the consolidated financial statements using the equity method.
 The Group's share of net profit is recognised in the consolidated income statement and its share of any movement in reserves is recognised in reserves in the consolidated balance sheet.
 The accumulation of post-acquisition movements in the Group's share of net assets is adjusted against the carrying value of the investment.
-Distributions received or receivable are recognised in the Company's income statement and reduce the carrying value of the investment in the consolidated financial statements.
+Distributions received or receivable reduce the carrying value of the investment in the consolidated financial statements.

-(r) Intangible assets
+r.
+Intangible assets